-- o Facial coverings are to be worn in all areas of the business. - Wash and/or sanitize hands before and after using a facial covering. - Do not touch the front of the respirator, facemask, or facial covering. - o Facial coverings should cover your nose and mouth and be snug against your face. - o Carefully untie (or unhook from the ears) and pull away from face without touching the front. - o For disposable masks, dispose of it in a safe and secure manner. - Cloth masks and gloves should be washed and dried as frequently as possible, with detergent and the warmest water possible, in accordance with CDC guidelines for cleaning and disinfecting soft (porous) surfaces. - After removing PPE, wash your hands with soap and water for at least 20 seconds or use handsanitizer (with at least 60% alcohol).
+- Gloves can be removed using more than one technique (i.e. glove-in-glove or bird beak). - Change gloves throughout the day to avoid cross-contamination. - After removing PPE, wash your hands with soap and water for at least 20 seconds or use handsanitizer (with at least 60% alcohol). - Masks - Facial coverings are to be worn in all areas of the business. - Wash and/or sanitize hands before and after using a facial covering. - Do not touch the front of the respirator, facemask, or facial covering. - Facial coverings should cover your nose and mouth and be snug against your face. - Carefully untie (or unhook from the ears) and pull away from face without touching the front. - For disposable masks, dispose of it in a safe and secure manner. - Cloth masks and gloves should be washed and dried as frequently as possible, with detergent and the warmest water possible, in accordance with CDC guidelines for cleaning and disinfecting soft (porous) surfaces. - After removing PPE, wash your hands with soap and water for at least 20 seconds or use handsanitizer (with at least 60% alcohol).